 k.
 Submit a proposed annual budget prepared in consultation with the MCCPTA budget committee to the board of directors and the general membership for approval, and

 l.
-Review bank statements monthly with the president
+Review bank statements monthly with the president and one other officer

 m.
 Perform such other duties as may be assigned